-In considering the changes required to the existing customer transfer process, AEMO in consultation with the AEMC had regard to existing work and previous reviews and rule changes.
-These include:11
+In considering the changes required to the existing customer transfer process AEMO, in consultation with the AEMC, had regard to existing work and previous reviews and rule changes.
+These include: 10

 - AEMC rule change on customer self reads

 - roll-out of competition in metering

 - AEMC rule changes and review of arrangements for customer switching/estimated reads

-- ongoing consumer data right work.
+- ongoing work on the consumer data right.